The Getty

 In order to meet the needs of these various user communities, the Getty Vocabularies are made available in several ways.

 • Data files: Releases include Linked Open Data (LOD) (JSON, RDF, N3/Turtle, N-Triples for GVP and Linked.Art), XML, Relational Tables, Web Services APIs.
 These files are used by developers or incorporated in various tools by vendors or others.
-These releases may be transformed to comply with other formats, such as the MARC format used for ULAN and TGN in the Virtual International Authority File (VIAF®).
+We plan to release a version in the MARC format, as is used for ULAN and TGN in the Virtual International Authority File (VIAF®).
 Some of these releases contain simplified versions of the data, while others contain the full, rich data sets, providing versions to meet the requirements of various developer communities.
 The AAT, TGN, and ULAN are available as LOD, relational tables, and XML.
 AAT, TGN, ULAN, CONA, and IA are available through APIs.
 The data file releases are refreshed periodically throughout the year.
-The Getty Vocabularies are published under The Getty Vocabularies are published under the Open Data Commons Attribution License (ODC-By) 1.0.
+The Getty Vocabularies are published under the Open Data Commons Attribution License (ODC-By) 1.0.

 • Online Search: The five Getty Vocabularies' online search pages are consistently the top sites visited at the Getty Research Institute Web site each month.
 Using these search tools, catalogers copy-and-paste Vocabulary terms and IDs as part of their daily workflow.
 Researchers use the search to locate rich information about the Vocabulary concepts.
 In the results displays, for each concept the data fields are presented in a logical full-record display for end users, as well as in hierarchical views.
 The online search data is refreshed monthly.